Heart Valve Disease

 - How well your heart is pumping blood

-- Whether a valve is narrowed or has backflow
+- Whether a valve is narrowed or has a backflow

 Your doctor may recommend transesophageal (tranz-ih-sof-uh-JEE-ul) echo, or TEE, to get a better image of your heart.

 During TEE, the transducer is attached to the end of a flexible tube.
 The tube is guided down your throat and into your esophagus (the passage leading from your mouth to your stomach).
 You’ll likely be given medicine to help you relax during this procedure.

 For this procedure, a long, thin, flexible tube called a catheter is put into a blood vessel in your arm, groin (upper thigh), or neck and threaded to your heart.
 Your doctor uses x-ray images to guide the catheter.

 Through the catheter, your doctor does diagnostic tests and imaging that show whether backflow is occurring through a valve and how fully the valve opens.
 You’re given medicine to help you relax, but you’re awake during the procedure.